-The Project site is approximately 2.52 acres of vacant desert land located on Palomar Lane between Little Morongo Road and Cabot Road.
-The Project proposes to construct a medical marijuana facility specifically geared for cultivation and processing.
-Development will consist of two attached, single story, zero lot line buildings totaling approximately 25,500 sf.
-The facility will contain space for office use, cultivation, and processing/manufacturing.
-At buildout, the facility will have an approximate building area of 50,976 sf.
+The Project site is approximately 1.07 acres of vacant desert land located on Two Bunch Palms Trail between Little Morongo Road and Cabot Road.
+The Project proposes to construct a medical marijuana facility specifically geared for cultivation.
+Development will consist of one single-story, building totaling approximately 12,000 sf.
+The facility will contain space for office use, cultivation, /manufacturing.